 This country of ours is a mosaic of landscapes with various values for wildlife.

-While some properties provide high-calibre habitat, others have value in other ways—as habitat that can be restored, or as real estate that is valued by people.
+While some properties provide high-calibre habitat, others have value in other ways—as habitat that can be restored, or as real estate that is valued by people who want to live there.
+Here are two stories of generosity, love for nature, and inspiring support for wetland restoration.

 Wayne Furry was a longstanding, active member of the Port Colborne chapter.
 When he died in 2015, he bequeathed a 43-acre (17-hectare) property to DUC in his will.

 “Wayne was the most generous person in the world,” recalls his lifelong friend, Bill Leslie.
-“He believed so much in what DUC did.”
+“He believed so much in what Ducks Unlimited did.”

 “Wayne didn’t lead an extravagant life,” says Bill.
 “He drove an old truck and liked to socialize with a drink in his hand.
 He was not one to shine a light on himself.”

-He did shine a light on DUC.
 Wayne’s gift was a valuable piece of land and a tax receipt was provided to his estate for the market value.
-The property was then sold—generating revenue for DUC’s costly work in Ontario’s wetlands.
+The property was then sold—generating important revenue for DUC’s costly work in Ontario’s wetlands.

-“Different types of land can support our conservation mission, depending on whether the land’s value is best realized as real estate or as waterfowl habitat,” says Erling Armson, DUC’s manager of land securement in Ontario.
+“Different types of land can support our conservation mission, depending on whether the land’s value is best realized as real estate or as waterfowl habitat,” says Lynette Mader, DUC’s manager of provincial operations in Ontario.
 “For some donors, the tax benefits are going to be attractive today rather than later as part of an estate gift.
 That was the case for George Merry’s donation.”

 Donating land is an innovative way to support conservation, whether the land is worth money or more valuable as habitat.